-The UNSW Ocean to Estuarine Ecosystems (BIOS3081) course and the UNSW Ocean to Estuarine Ecosystems Advanced (BIOS3681) course and Topics in Marine Biology and Ecology (MSCI5005) explores environmental marine science by the practical application of theory.
+The UNSW Ocean to Estuarine Ecosystems (BIOS3081) course and the UNSW Topics in Marine Biology and Ecology (MSCI5005) course explores environmental marine science by the practical application of theory.
 It outlines the dominant players and processes in pelagic marine ecosystems, from fine-scale ocean physics to nutrients and from phytoplankton and zooplankton to fish and sharks.

 Throughout the course, you’ll study estuarine ecosystems, including the effects of catchments and nutrients on hydrography and estuarine habitats.
 The coastal habitats contribute a quarter of Australia’s “Blue Economy” valued at $40 billion pa and increasing at 2-3 times the nation’s GDP.
 Marine science is the science of the future.
 You’ll also take a five-day field trip to UNSW’s Smiths Lake Field Station.
 During the field trip, you’ll have the chance to examine ocean and estuarine ecosystems with a focus on the systematics and ecology of fish, rays and sharks.